 The Urban Institute’s Equity Scholars Program provides emerging and established scholars the opportunity to deepen their own policy-oriented research on race, equity, and structural racism.
-Equity Scholars partner with Urban’s soon-to-be-launched Office of Race and Equity Research to produce and support research on race and equity across Urban’s policy centers and our Racial Equity Analytics Lab.
+Equity Scholars partner with our Office of Race and Equity Research to produce and support research on race and equity across Urban’s policy centers and our Racial Equity Analytics Lab.
 Over the two-year program, scholars develop research that interrogates the effects of structural racism on people and places, offer evidence-based solutions to advance racial equity, and share their insights with decisionmakers best positioned to act.
 Their work contributes to an existing and growing body of equity-focused research at Urban.

 For more information about our Equity Scholars Program, contact email@example.com.